Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ask the auditor for their Google account, and give them the Security Reviewer role on the project.
 - [x] Create a temporary account for the auditor in Cloud Identity, and give that account the Viewer role on the project.
 - [ ] Create a temporary account for the auditor in Cloud Identity, and give that account the Security Reviewer role on the project.

+To ensure that the external auditor can view, but not modify, resources in a specific project while adhering to your organization's Domain Restricted Sharing policy, the recommended approach is:

+- [x] **Create a temporary account for the auditor in Cloud Identity, and give that account the Viewer role on the project.**

+### Explanation:

+- **Viewer role:** This role grants read-only access to view resources within a project.
+Users with the Viewer role can see all resources and configurations but cannot make any modifications or perform actions that could alter the state of the project.

+- **Domain Restricted Sharing policy:** This policy restricts sharing to only users within your organization's specified Cloud Identity domain.
+By creating a temporary account for the auditor within this domain, you ensure compliance with the policy while allowing the auditor to access the necessary resources.

+### Why the other options are not the best choices:

+- **Ask the auditor for their Google account, and give them the Viewer role on the project:**
+  - While this option may seem straightforward, it assumes the auditor already has a Google account within your domain.
+Creating a temporary account ensures that you have full control over the access and can revoke it as needed after the audit.

+- **Ask the auditor for their Google account, and give them the Security Reviewer role on the project:**
+  - The Security Reviewer role includes permissions that are more extensive than just viewing.
+It allows actions related to security assessments and configurations, which may not be appropriate or necessary for the auditor's role.

+- **Create a temporary account for the auditor in Cloud Identity, and give that account the Security Reviewer role on the project:**
+  - Similar to the previous option, this provides unnecessary permissions that exceed the scope of what the auditor requires (viewing resources only).

+### Additional considerations:

+- Ensure that the temporary account created for the auditor is only active for the duration of the audit and is disabled or removed afterward to maintain security and compliance.
+- Monitor the auditor's activities to ensure they adhere to the scope of their role (viewing only) and do not perform any unauthorized actions.

+By creating a temporary Cloud Identity account and assigning the Viewer role to it, you provide the auditor with the necessary access to perform their audit while maintaining strict control over permissions and adherence to organizational policies.

 **[⬆ Back to Top](#table-of-contents)**